mcl0vinit/rove/README.md

 Rove provisions and tracks disposable remote machines.

-It is intentionally smaller than the original remote-development loop.
 Rove owns machine lifecycle, SSH reachability, bootstrap, provider reconciliation, and teardown.
-Workspace sync, tmux context movement, distributed search, and live control belong above this layer, especially in Mesh.
+It deliberately does not own workspace sync, terminal session state, distributed search, or higher-level control-plane UX.

 The current V1 is narrow on purpose:
 - Fly Machines only